BenLubar/nodebb-postgres-converter/README.md

 ============

-Download nodebb-postgres-converter, either by cloning this repository and running `npm install` or by running `npm install -g nodebb-postgres-converter` to install globally.
+Download nodebb-postgres-converter, either by cloning this repository and running `npm install` or by installing globally with the command `npm install -g @ben_lubar/nodebb-postgres-converter`

 Make a backup of your NodeBB database and decide whether you'd prefer downtime or the loss of data more recent than your backup.
 In the future, there will be